101121/WGDI-/source/bi.rst

 .. rubric:: Begin

-Use ``wgdi –bk blockks.conf`` to run the parameter file and output the results you want.
+Use ``wgdi –bi blockinfo.conf`` to run the parameter file and output the results you want.

 .. image :: _static/1.png
    :align: left